 - Location: Panama

-Panama’s NordVPN is one of the world’s finest Virtual Private Networks, so it regularly ranks as number one for countries around the globe.
-But it’s not our selection for the best VPN for New Zealand – although it came very, very close.
+Panama’s NordVPN is one of the world’s finest VPNs, regularly ranking at number one for countries around the globe.

 Streaming fans can use NordVPN to access American or European Netflix with no problems (unlike some cheaper options), and P2P is supported as well – good news for torrenters.